SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>And you get those automatically when you do auto complete because the names are right there.
 It is expected that when you set the font, that is the vocabulary, the language you're going to use to describe your text.

 00:13:44.918 --> 00:13:46.458
-<v Paul Hudson>_Yeah, well, it works both ways_.
+<v Paul Hudson>Yeah, well, it works great.
 I

 00:13:46.848 --> 00:14:17.408
 <v Kateryna Gridina>also think that possibility is a big topic for a lot of different companies because people don't want to invest so much time, and sometimes they just forget about it, and maybe it was not so important topic for some companies, you know, like look, say the truth.
 Sometimes it's not just that important.
 And now when you can do this just out of the box without putting too much effort and it just basically it works.
 It's amazing.
 And I think a lot of people will be very grateful that you have this functionality.

 00:14:18.108 --> 00:14:36.458
-<v Paul Hudson>So Erica can ask you a question because, you know, you have, you know, _that brag a tall well,_ like a person.
+<v Paul Hudson>So Erica can ask you a question because, you know, you have, you know, _[unclear]that brag a tall well,_ like a person.
 But you've been fairly central to the way swift evolution has come along.
-You had more approved a proposal than anybody else. _Really?
+You had more approved a proposal than anybody else. _[unclear]Really?
 Anyone apple or rejected?_ I realized that as well.
 I

 00:14:36.468 --> 00:14:38.318
-<v Erica Sadun>think I hold the record for rejected.
+<v Erica Sadun>think I hold the record for rejected proposals

 00:14:39.668 --> 00:14:41.728
 <v Erica Sadun>I'm not sure I do.
 For approved,

 00:14:41.728 --> 00:15:07.491
 <v Paul Hudson>I've counted them.
 You're very far ahead.
 I wanna ask you is you know, we've seen you team particularly swift evolve from day one to where it today, and it was a rookie process to get in some parts on.
 I wonder what you're seeing.
-A similar year or two ahead for SwiftUI do this SwiftUI you're gonna _have a great week?
+A similar year or two ahead for SwiftUI do this SwiftUI you're gonna _[unclear]have a great week?
 Gamification x 50 y three expected._ Now folks will explode in SwiftUI 3

 00:15:07.501 --> 00:15:11.751
 <v Erica Sadun>I think a lot of people are saying, What took you so long?